Twitter Feed

 A Grade – average speeds generally above 43kmh .

 Suits – strong and very experienced riders.
 Excellent cornering and bunch riding skills are required.
-At least one win and some other placings at B Grade level is a prerequisite for acceptance into a CCCC A Grade crit field.

 B Grade – average speeds are generally around 40kmh.